 Provence.
 You can go hiking in Le Sentier des Ocres and Le Petit Colorado at Roussillon, cycling on Mont Ventoux or the ridge of the Luberon, canoeing under the Pont du Gard, or kayaking the Sorgue River.
-(We’ll point you to the local shops that have high-quality rental gear.)
 Simply setting off on foot from your villa can lead to some amazing discoveries, like discovering ancient overgrown ruins off in a corner of the property.

 Best location for a taste of village life

 For a first-time visitor to Provence, or for families, Saint-Remy-de-Provence is a good choice.
 It’s a central hub for discovering the region—Arles, Nimes, Avignon, the coast—and remains authentically Provencal even after years of development around the edges.
 Opt for a property close enough to town that you can walk, as parking can be a challenge in Saint-Remy year-round, and the Wednesday farmers’ market is a zoo during high season (if you go, make a reservation for lunch, or you’ll be stuck at one of the more touristy restaurants).